crodriguez1a/ml-questions-daily/docs/index.md

 ## Day 4

-The ability for a machine learning model to perfrom well on previously unobserved inputs is called:
+The ability for a machine learning model to perform well on previously unobserved inputs is called:

 - A) Capacity
-- B) Generilzation
+- B) Generalization
 - C) Overfitting

 <input type="text" placeholder="Type your answer" id="day4_choice" name="day4_choice"/>